 The low levels of 5-hmC in the genome can present technical challenges in experiments designed to map the modification across the entire genome.
 That’s why Active Motif Epigenetic Services provides a service to map 5-hmC across the genome using 5-hmC DNA immunoprecipitation (hMeDIP).
 This assay consists of immunoprecipitation of genomic DNA using our monoclonal 5-hmC antibody.
 The enriched DNA is sequenced using Illumina Next-gen sequencing technology, resulting in genome-wide maps of 5-hmC methylation.

-The hMeDIP-Seq Service includes
+The hMeDIP-Seq Service includes:

-The customer submits purified DNA, frozen tissues or cell pellets, then we:
+Customers submit purified DNA, frozen tissues or cell pellets, then we:

 - Prepare the DNA sample.

 - Amplify the enriched DNA sample.

 - Analyze the data and deliver it to the customer.

 Figure 2: Gene Ontology analysis of the 2,500 genes with the highest hMeDIP signals.